Lorraine Malach: Personal history

 She was born at Regina, Saskatchewan in 1933, the only child of Stan and Beth Malach.
 She was educated at Sacred Heart Academy and the School of Art, both in Regina.
 At the urging of her instructors at the School of Art she took further study in Philadelphia at Barnes Foundation and Pennsylvania Academy of Fine Arts.
 She studied in Europe on several Study Tour Awards.

 Body of work

-Lorraine Malach was known as "An eminent Canadian Artist of immeasurable talent" Her works, include ceramic panels, paintings, and murals that are displayed in many churches, schools, public buildings and are held in private collections including in the Vatican.
+Her works, include ceramic panels, paintings, and murals that are displayed in many churches, schools, public buildings and are held in private collections including in the Vatican.
 She carefully planned and researched each commission, often requiring a number of years work.
 She worked over two years on the ceramic mural created for the Royal Tyrell Museum in Drumheller.
 Malach took her vocation seriously and had a work ethic that enabled her to create many lasting works. "...she made art everyday of her life, and hardly anyone else did.
 She was constantly seeking to say something and do something."